 Tourist information, hotels and travel

 Vesuvius and with a history of earthquakes, Naples has its share of natural threats too.
-However, it is also a cheerful and fascinating city, home to pizza, music, ice cream, the famous Farnese collection.
+However, it is also a cheerful and fascinating city, home to pizza, music, ice cream and some fabulous archaeological sites.
 From Naples you can visit Pompeii, Sorrento, the Amalfi Coast, Capri, Ischia, Procida, and the city has the added advantage of being a budget

 airline destination for UK travellers.